What will I need?

 You will also occasionally be asked to complete short questionnaires about your quality of life and wellbeing.
 These are known as the ‘Kansas City Cardiomyopathy Questionnaire 12’ and the ‘Patient Health Questionnaire 4’.
 By completing these questionnaires, it will help to inform you and your heart failure team about how your symptoms are affecting your overall lifestyle and wellbeing.

 Monitoring changes in these scores over time will help to give you a better understanding of how well controlled your symptoms are and to discuss any changes in your management with your heart failure team.

 What does the service do with my results?

 The heart failure remote monitoring service will review the answers and vital sign measurements that you have entered.
 The service will respond by providing advice, if required, to help you to manage your symptoms in line with your heart failure management plan.

 The messages will use a ‘traffic light’ system to indicate whether you are in the ‘Red’, ‘Amber’ or ‘Green’ zone.
-If any of your responses suggest that you need medical attention, you will be advised and a health professional may contact you either by telephone, video conference or visit.
+If any of your responses suggest that you need medical attention, you will be advised and a Doctor or Nurse may contact you either by telephone, video conference or visit.